 What Are the Signs and Symptoms of Cocaine Withdrawal?

-This can lead people to use more of the drug and to use it more frequently to stave off uncomfortable withdrawal symptoms.
+This can lead people to use more of the drug and to use it more frequently to stave off uncomfortable cocaine withdrawal symptoms.

-Withdrawal symptoms might include:
+These symptoms might include:

 - Depressed moods

 - Insomnia or disruptions in sleep

 - Unpleasant dreams

 Our cocaine abuse treatment center has a team of addiction specialists that can help you through the withdrawal process.

 Because cocaine is so much about psychological dependence, it can be hard to reach out and ask for help when one is in a “crash” period.